gavanderhoorn/getifaddrs_preload/README.md

 ## Deprecated

-Note: as of Win10 build 14965, the prelod trick is NOT necessary anymore.
+Note: as of Win10 build 14965, the preload trick is NOT necessary anymore.

 See also [issue468][] on the BashOnWindows issue tracker.